Assassin's Creed Revelations: Multiplayer

 The multiplayer aspect has its own plot from the Templar perspective.
 After impressing Warren Vidic in the first stage of Abstergo's Animus Training Program, the player is selected to participate in the second stage of the program for further training.
-Upon being promoted to the rank of Master Templar, the player is allowed into the inner sanctum of the Templar Order and is implanted with a tracker to ensure their trustworthiness.
-After reaching level 50, the player is dubbed an active agent, and assigned the task of finding and capturing the current Mentor of the Assassin Order: William Miles.
+Upon being promoted to the rank of Master Templar, the player is allowed into the Inner Sanctum of the Templar Order and is implanted with a tracker to ensure their trustworthiness.
+After reaching level 50, the player is dubbed an active agent and assigned the task of finding and capturing the leader of the Assassin Order: William Miles.

 The Lost Archive

 During his time in the Black Room, Desmond involuntarily experiences Clay Kaczmarek's memories, learning more about his life.
-Clay recalls his father's disregard for his career goals, demanding that Clay should become an engineer to provide for his family, and how he believed that it was his father's focus on wealth that pushed his mother away from the family.
+Clay recalls his father's disregard for his career goals, demanding that Clay should become an engineer to provide for his family, and how he believed that his father's focus on wealth pushed his mother away from the family.
 Eventually, Clay was approached by William Miles, who invited him to join the Assassins.
-In 2010, he was tasked with infiltrating Abstergo Industries' Animus Project laboratory in Rome in order to uncover what Warren Vidic hoped to achieve by exploring the genetic memories of various Assassins.
+In 2010, he was tasked with infiltrating Abstergo Industries' Animus Project laboratory in Rome to uncover what Warren Vidic hoped to achieve by exploring the genetic memories of various Assassins.
 Lucy Stillman, an Assassin herself, had also been placed within the facility to extract Clay once his mission was complete.

 Becoming Subject 16 of the Animus Project, Clay was forced to relive his ancestors' memories to the point of being driven insane, but eventually learned that Vidic was searching for the locations of various Pieces of Eden.
-In particular, Vidic focused on finding an Apple of Eden, which was meant to be launched aboard a satellite to control the minds of the entire human race.
+In particular, Vidic focused on finding an Apple of Eden, which was meant to be launched aboard a satellite to mentally enslave the human race.
 Clay also secretly witnessed conversations between Lucy and Vidic, and discovered that Lucy had betrayed the Assassins and joined the Templars due to her distrust of William Miles and feeling abandoned by the Brotherhood.
 To obtain the Apple, Vidic masterminded "Project Siren", which would see Lucy remove Desmond from the Abstergo facility and transport him to a more comfortable environment, where she could use the Assassins' resources to locate the Apple before delivering it to the Templars.
 When Lucy eventually found out that Clay had learned about this plan, she got rid of the evidence proving he knew the truth and imprisoned him inside the facility, both to protect him and to keep her true allegiances secret.

 These memories continue in a loop until Desmond collects all the fragments scattered throughout them, which allow him to access a final memory.
 In it, Clay emails his father to tell him not to worry about his disappearance, because he has found a greater purpose to serve, foreshadowing his suicide.